monesialessio/alessiomonesi/README.md

-Hi there!!
+Hi there! 🇮🇹

-I Am Alessio Monesi, a FrontEnd Engineer based in Milan, passionate about IT, science and technology.
+👨🏻‍💻 I Am Alessio Monesi, a FrontEnd Engineer based in Milan, passionate about IT, science and technology.
 You can find me on
 <ul>
   <li><a href="https://www.instagram.com/alemone34">Instagram</a></li>